-The GDPR (General Data Protection Regulation) will come into effect on 25 May 2018 and is responsible for unifying the collection, exploitation and access to personal data across Europe.
+The GDPR (General Data Protection Regulation) will come into effect on 25 May 2018 and is responsible for regulating and making more homogeneous at European level practices in terms of the collection, exploitation and access to personal data across Europe.

 But what does this date mean for all the companies handling customer data?
 As of 25 May, any company unable to produce their compliance guidelines will be exposing themselves to stricter penalties delivered by far less lenient authorities.
 Remember that initially, personal data protection was already widely regulated in France by the Data Protection Act.

 Should we only be thinking in terms of risk?
 Beyond regulatory restrictions, the enforcement of the GDPR means that the management of personal data has become a challenge in the differentiation and improvement of customer relations.
 Rather than simply making a few quick adjustments to give the impression of compliance, companies should take particular advantage of the two months that lie ahead to land some value-generating projects.
 The different issues around the GDPR actually hold some real short and medium term opportunities.